School STEM Program - Introduction

 -

-Ongoing professional development opportunities to help teachers refine their STEM teaching skills and stay current with best practices.
+Ongoing professional development opportunities to help teachers refine their STEM teaching knowledge and skills.

 Summary of Key Benefits